ngo275/app-agent/README.md

 # AppAgent

+> [!IMPORTANT]
 > From ASO to Release, All Streamlined.

+[AppAgent](https://app-agent.ai) is an AI-first tool that manages your app's ASO and release process.

-[AppAgent](https://app-agent.ai) is an open-source alternative to ASO tools, such as App Radar, AppTweak, AppFollow, and Sensor Tower.
+AppAgent is an open-source alternative to ASO tools, such as App Radar, AppTweak, AppFollow, and Sensor Tower.
 AppAgent is AI-first and works autonomously.

 https://github.com/user-attachments/assets/e34baeef-ceab-4fdb-9a7c-e6a5ab80dbba

+---

 ## Why AppAgent?